Guides

 • Avoid novel theories or concepts that haven’t been verified.

-• Add citations (and not just those that are relevant to you).
+• Add citations (and not just those that lead to your cite).

 • Be mindful of copyright and plagiarism issues.